 Speaking on Sky News, Finance Minister Mathias Cormann said "The price caps are calibrated to take into account median house prices and conditions in respective markets and indeed they are set with reference to the threshold for concessional arrangements for stamp duty in various states."

 The above figures show the average house price in each state.
-Apartments are significantly less, meaning they could be a great option for your children to get into the market if they qualify.
+Apartments can be less, meaning they could be a great option for your children to get into the market if they qualify.
+However, NEW properties are much more.

 Meanwhile, the Australian Prudential Regulation Authority says it will adjust its capital requirements for loans made through the scheme "in a comparable manner to mortgages with a loan-to-valuation ratio of 80%.
 This would allow eligible FHLDS loans to be risk-weighted at 35% under APRA's current capital requirements."